hjunker/ProcessBouncer/README.md

 ![ProcessBouncer has blocked a malicious process started from an MS office application](./pb-inaction.png?raw=true)

 ## Customization
-Well, if you have gone through the steps of initial configuration / customization (the lines with comments containing CONFIG! - you remember?!) you should have a basic idea for further enhancements and customizations that especially meet the requirements and specifics of your infrastructure.
+Well, if you have gone through the steps of initial configuration / customization (the config section mentioned earlier - you remember?!) you should have a basic idea for further enhancements and customizations that especially meet the requirements and specifics of your infrastructure.
 You might want to exclude further paths from being able to execute processes.
 There might be individual applications that require some whitelisting.
 There is way more to work on here.
 Please feel welcome to get back to me with feedback and suggestions for further improvements.
 Twitter @HolgerJunker is a good way to catch me.

 # Donate to support the further development and improvement of ProcessBouncer
 The greatest help is to give feedback to me.
 Send me your ProcessBouncer.log files, ask questions or suggest features on GitHub, let me know about additions you have made to config and/or code.
 THX!